Brindha-V-C/Early_Fire_Detection_using_Yolov8/README.md

-# 🔥 Intelligent Fire Detection System using ESP32, ESP32-CAM, and YOLOv8
+# Early Fire Detection using YOLOv8

 An end-to-end intelligent fire detection system leveraging ESP32 microcontrollers, real-time environmental sensors, and deep learning-based image classification using YOLOv8 deployed on Google Cloud.
 This system ensures timely fire detection by fusing sensor and image data, triggering alerts with location and visual proof via SMS.

----

-## 📌 Project Overview
+## Project Overview

 This project integrates hardware and cloud technologies to detect fire incidents with high accuracy and minimal latency.
 It uses: